kengeene/kanban-board_vue_app-/README.md

 - eslint
 - Prettier
 - AdonisJs(Server)
+- Fly.io(Backend App deployment)
+- Netlify(Frontend App deployment)

 # API Server
 When running the server locally, json-server is used to generate mock data and the endpoints needed for the app to run.
-For the app running in the production environment(https://jovial-madeleine-2e845c.netlify.app/), it's pointing to a Node(AdonisJs) application deployed on Fly.io
+For the app running in the production environment(https://jovial-madeleine-2e845c.netlify.app/), it's pointing to a Node(https://kanban-adonis-api.fly.dev/) application deployed on Fly.io

 # Testing